brandonmichaelhunter/UMASAV/Day1/CompSci.md

 # What is Computer Science
+Computer science, the study of computers and computing, including their theoretical and algorithmic foundations, hardware and software, and their uses for processing information.

+The discipline of computer science includes the study of algorithms and data structures, computer and network design, modeling data and information processes, and artificial intelligence.

+Computer science draws some of its foundations from mathematics and engineering and therefore incorporates techniques from areas such as queueing theory, probability and statistics, and electronic circuit design.

+Computer science also makes heavy use of hypothesis testing and experimentation during the conceptualization, design, measurement, and refinement of new algorithms, information structures, and computer architectures.
 ## What are commands?
 Merriam-Webster defines command as
 - to give (someone) an order: to tell (someone) to do something in a forceful and often offical way or